 This sodium allowance is no more than 2,300 milligrams daily for most Americans and less than 1,500 milligrams daily for people ages 51 and older or people who are African-American or have high blood pressure, diabetes, or chronic kidney disease.
 And typical sandwich intake makes up 21% of the typical woman's daily sodium allowance and 39% of a man's, per the study.

 Of course, you can absolutely create a lower-sodium sandwich.
 Just consider making swaps for lower-sodium ingredients.
 Try these, recommended in another study by the U.S. Department of Agriculture:

-- Have whole-wheat bread, not rye bread: Save 95 mg per 2 slices.
+- Have whole-wheat bread, not rye bread: Save 95 milligrams per 2 slices.

-- Have low-sodium cheese, not natural cheese: Save 341 mg per 2 slices.
+- Have low-sodium cheese, not natural cheese: Save 341 milligrams per 2 slices.

-- Have cooked, fresh hot peppers, not canned hot peppers: Save 853 mg per pepper.
+- Have cooked, fresh hot peppers, not canned hot peppers: Save 853 milligrams per pepper.

 Many extremely flavorful spices and herbs add a ton of flavor for almost no calories.
 These include oregano, freshly ground black pepper, and garlic.
 You can go with either fresh or dried varieties, as both types add a big flavor punch.

 Opt for lean proteins

 Better-for-you proteins include turkey breast, salmon, and even tofu.
 It may be difficult to skip the cheese, but if you have protein in your sandwich already you don't really need it.
 If you feel like you can't give up the cheese, swap in a slice or two for your healthy fat such as avocado.

 At least, do this at a restaurant or at the deli counter!
 Panini sandwiches tend to be basted with oil or butter to help with the grilling at most restaurants.
 Even if you're ordering a grilled or toasted sandwich, it's a good idea to ask about how it's prepped and to request that minimal oil or butter be used.